 Kafka Connect provides scalable, fault tolerant, distributed processing by forming a cluster of workers.
 The cluster provides endpoints to which Lenses will submit the processor configuration.
 From this point, Kafka Connect will persist configurations and distribute work to the cluster workers.
-Upon a restart Lenses will recover the status, configuration, and metrics of any Lenses SQL Connectors that are found in the configured clusters, this ensures that if Lenses is offline processing of data in your topologies continues.
+When restart happens, Lenses will recover the status, configuration and metrics of any Lenses SQL Connectors that are found in the configured clusters – this ensures that if Lenses is offline, the processing of your data in your topologies continues.
 Lenses will also identify any connectors created outside of Lenses at runtime and start tracking them to provide you visibility.

 - Creating a new processor and selecting the cluster to deploy to

-- Set the parallelization .i.e many how tasks/application instances to run
+- Setting the parallelization, that is how many tasks/application instances to run